shivannis/xandr-docs-public/xandr-docs/curate/location-manager.md

 ---
 title: Microsoft Curate - Location Manager
-description: Learn the two location-based features Geo radius segments and Postal Code Lists that you can create and manage with the Location Manager.
+description: Learn about the two location-based features, Geo radius segments and Postal Code Lists, that you can create and manage with the Location Manager.
 ms.date: 11/14/2023
 ---